mikkokallio/dbapp-code/README.md

 ## Todo list

-* Indicate "you and n are going" when user is one of the people going.
+* Indicate "you and n are going" instead of "n are going" when user is one of the people going.
 * Create links from usernames shown in comments, events view, and individual event view that open that user's profile.
 This could be a modal.
 * When clicking "n are going", show in a modal all users that have so far signed up to an event.
 * When giving invalid information in a form, show error proactively, or preserve information in fields so it doesn't have to be entered again.